erlend-sh/learndiscourse/_en/sysadmins/miscellaneous/beginners-guide-to-install-discourse-on-ubuntu-for-development.md

 So you want to set up Discourse on Ubuntu to hack on and develop with?

+If so, the easiest thing to do is [use Vagrant](https://github.com/discourse/discourse/blob/master/docs/VAGRANT.md#using-vagrant).
+It is dramatically easier.
+If you like doing things the hard way, read on!

 We'll assume that you don't have Ruby/Rails/Postgre/Redis installed on your Ubuntu system.
 Let's begin!

 *Although this guide assumes that you are using Ubuntu, but the set-up instructions will work fine for any Debian based distribution.*